plesnera/blender-aws-render-farm/README.md

 Terminal or S3

 # Cleaning up
+* Launch a cleanup instance using the cleanup script - can be a lightweight instance.
+* Delete bucket/files in S3 - this is not done by the cleanup instance.
 Make sure your cleanup instance has enough EBS to store the frames and the zip!